-Secondly, the hybrid includes multiple learning modes, technologies, and learning theories.
+Secondly, the hybrid includes multiple learning modes, technologies, and leanning theories.
 For example, a student may listen to his teacher in class to learn related knowledge, or learn such knowledge from an online Knowledge Handbook or Internet resources such as Wikipedia, he may also use library resources to learn the knowledge.
 As for cooperation in learning, students may discuss their experiences face-to-face in class, or in BBS of the official game website, or in their BLOGs.
-As for debriefing and reflection, teachers can guide students in their debriefing and reflective journals in their BLOG; after the games, students still need to write complete debriefing reports.
+As for debriefing and reflection, teachers can guide students in their debriefing and reflection in class and students also need to write debriefing and reflective journals in their BLOG; after the games, students still need to write complete debriefing reports.
 In fact, the result of the empirical study of VISOLE [28] really showed that VISOLE can promote the active learning, situated learning, collaborative learning and problem-based learning.